LunabaLeeris/Linear-Regression-Notebook/README.md

 1. Linear Regression using gradient descent
 2. Linear Regression using the normal equation
-3. Locall Weighted Linear Regression
+3. Locally Weighted Linear Regression
+4. Logistic Regression Using Sigmoid Function